For nursery and primary school levels:

-A large box filled with pieces of small games equipment: e.g. balls, rubber rings, beanbags, bats.
+A large box filled with pieces of small games equipment such as balls, rubber rings, beanbags, bats would work perfectly.
 Some should be in bright yellow or orange colours, some in dull red or blue colours.

 - At the end of the activity discuss why it’s a good idea to dress brightly when they are going out and about.
 Can the children describe the brightest clothes they have at home?